-- 7. Also, if an entity was created and marked as supports documents, the document capturing will be enabled in the form. - 8.
-Click Generate to create the mobile data form. - 9.
-The following information will appear at the top of the
+- 12. Also, if an entity was created and marked as supports documents, the document capturing will be enabled in the form. - 13.
+Click Save to generate the form based on the selected entities. - 14.
+The following information will appear at the top of the dialog.